The Star Formation History of WLM from Asymptotic Giant Branch Stars and The Discovery of a Candidate Accreted System in

-However, two challenges have limited the practical use of AGB stars for SFH measurements.
+However, two challenges have limited the practical use of AGB stars for CMD-based SFH measurements.
 First, AGB stars are less age-sensitive in optical wavelengths \citep{ Javadi11a, Lee25}.
 Furthermore, $\sim40$\% of AGB stars, particularly the metal-rich and cool AGB stars, are undetected in optical wavelengths \citep{Zijlstra96, Jackson07,Boyer09, Boyer19, Held10}.
 This ultimately has limited the utility of AGB star SFHs for the wealth of optical CMDs in the literature \citep[e.g.,][]{Holtzman06, Dalcanton09}.
 Second, AGB stars exhibit a variety of complex physics (e.g., mass loss, dredge up, thermal pulses, self-extinction) that can limit the accuracy of age information \citep{Girardi10, Marigo17}, indicating that careful calibration of any age from information from AGB stars is required.

 Over the past decade, there have been two significant advances that changed the landscape for AGB star SFHs.
 First, AGB stars ages in new stellar models developed in the past several years by the \texttt{COLIBRI} group \citep{Marigo17, Pastorelli19, Pastorelli20} have been anchored to SFHs measured from the oMSTO in the Magellanic Clouds \citep{Rubele18, Mazzi21}.
 This places AGB star based ages on a self-consistent scale with MSTO stars when used in CMD modeling.
-Second, is the increasing abundance of NIR imaging in nearby galaxies.
-It is only at near-infrared (NIR) wavelengths that C-type AGB, M-type AGB, and RGB stars cleanly separate (e.g., \citealt{Nikolaev00,Cioni03,Davidge03,Davidge05, Kang05,Sohn06,Jackson07, Valcheva07,Boyer09, Boyer19, Held10, Jung12,Lee25}), allowing exclusively for AGB star based SFHs.
+Second, is the increasing abundance of near-infrared (NIR) imaging in nearby galaxies.
+It is only at NIR wavelengths that both (1) C-type and M-type AGB cleanly separate, and (2) TP-AGB stars are brighter than the TRGB (e.g., \citealt{Blanco80, Cohen81,Nikolaev00,Cioni03,Davidge03,Davidge05, Kang05,Sohn06,Jackson07, Valcheva07,Marigo08, Boyer09, Boyer19, Held10, Jung12,Lee25}), allowing exclusively for AGB star based SFHs.
 NIR imaging of resolved AGB stars will be easily acquired in the upcoming years with facilities such as JWST, Roman, and Euclid, providing a platform for measuring SFHs from resolved AGB stars.